 To show the uniqueness of this accomplishment, Pine Street was renamed Valour Road in 1925 and a plaque was erected by the Women’s Club of Winnipeg: “To perpetuate the conspicuous bravery of the three men who won the Victoria Cross in the Great War.”

-On November 5 last week, the acts of bravery performed by Hall, Clarke and Shankland were further commemorated by the official opening of a new plaza at the corner of Valour Road and Sargent Avenue.
-On November 11, this new plaza will be used for the first time on Remembrance Day to honour those who made the ultimate sacrifice for their country.
+On November 5, 2005, the acts of bravery performed by Hall, Clarke and Shankland were further commemorated by the official opening of a plaza at the corner of Valour Road and Sargent Avenue.
+On November 11 that year, the plaza was used for the first time on Remembrance Day to honour those who made the ultimate sacrifice for their country.

-“As we approach Remembrance Day, the important role these three young men played in our country’s history should be forever etched in our memory,” said Andrew Swan, the MLA for Minto.
+“As we approach Remembrance Day, the important role these three young men played in our country’s history should be forever etched in our memory,” said Andrew Swan, the MLA for Minto at the 2005 ceremony.